dotnet/csharplang/proposals/low-level-struct-improvements.md

 Hence the solution here is not as easy as allowing `ref` return of fields in non-interface methods.

-To remove this friction the language will provide the attribute `[RefEscapes]`.
+To remove this friction the language will provide the attribute `[ThisRefEscapes]`.
 When this attribute is applied to an instance method, instance property or instance accessor of a `struct` or `ref struct` then the `this` parameter will be considered *ref-safe-to-escape* outside the enclosing method.